AntoanetaYordanova/AntoanetaYordanova/README.md

 - 🔭 I’m currently working on ...
 Improving my web development skills
 - 🌱 I’m currently learning ...
-Angular
+React
 - 👯 I’m looking to collaborate on ...
 Web application projects
 - 📫 How to reach me: ...
 You can find me on [![Linkedin Badge](https://img.shields.io/badge/-Antoaneta-0e76a8?style=flat&labelColor=0e76a8&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/antoanetapetrovayordanova/)